 Remember that it’s afternoon tea, so you’ll have to plan carefully to make sure you visit at the right time!
 Usually, afternoon tea is offered between around 2:30pm and 4:30pm.

-LOCAL’S TIP: Spending longer than a weekend in the area?
+LOCAL’S TIP: Spending longer than a weekend and looking for things to do near Windsor?
 Visit Dorney Lake (used during the 2012 Summer Olympics), Windsor Great Park and even take a day trip to Legoland!

 4pm – Boat Ride